History of Denis Shapovalov in Timeline

 September 11, 2017: Career-High ATP Ranking

-2017: Top 100 Ranking and Canadian Open Semi-Finals
+2017: Top 100 ATP Ranking and Canadian Open Semi-Finals

 2017: ATP Awards and Lionel Conacher Award

-2017: Martin Laurendeau joined coaching team
+2017: Martin Laurendeau joined Shapovalov's Team

-2018: First interview in Russian
+2018: First Interview in Russian

 In 2018, Denis Shapovalov gave his first interview in Russian to Russian Eurosport commentators.